Inference From Random Restarts: Application

+Empirical industrial organization provides a useful set of examples because it studies flexible equilibrium models for which tractable uniqueness guarantees are often unavailable.
+Random-restart and equilibrium-selection concerns arise across static supply and demand \citep{BerryLevinsohnPakes1995}, vertical relations \citep{crawford2012welfare, cussen2026nash}, and dynamic oligopoly \citep{PakesMcGuire1994,besanko2010learning}.

+We focus on markets with mixed logit demand and multi-product firms, a workhorse setting in static supply and demand estimation.
+In this setting, multiple equilibria need not prevent estimation, but equilibrium uniqueness matters for counterfactual analysis, prediction, and the construction of optimal instruments \citep{BerryLevinsohnPakes1995, conlon2020best}.
+Because uniqueness is rarely guaranteed analytically, applied researchers often rely on iterative solvers and restart-based diagnostics.
+We use the fixed-point solver of \citet{morrow2011fixed} as a concrete example of how the assumptions in Section~\ref{sec:model} can be verified.

-Let there be $d$ inside goods and an outside option(with price normalized to $0$) in the market, and assume firms have constant returns to scale. $c \in (0,\infty)^d$ denotes the vector of marginal costs and $x \in (0,\infty)^{d}$ the vector of prices.
+We now set up the problem \citet{morrow2011fixed} solves.
+Let there be $d$ inside goods and an outside option (with price normalized to $0$) in the market, and assume firms have constant returns to scale. $\vc \in (0,\infty)^d$ denotes the vector of marginal costs and $\vx \in (0,\infty)^{d}$ the vector of prices.
 The vector field constructed from firms' first-order conditions can be rewritten as

-where $\zeta$ is the vector of markups whose expression is provided in \cite{morrow2011fixed} in terms market shares without closed form.
-They propose to solve \eqref{eqn:ms_zeta_vf} by doing fixed-point iterations on $x \mapsto c + \zeta(x)$.
-Although the roots of \eqref{eqn:ms_zeta_vf} solve all firms' first-order conditions, they need not be equilibria.
-Therefore, the authors point out, if multiple solutions may exist, it is important to search for alternative solutions to \eqref{eqn:ms_zeta_vf} by restarting computations from different points in the strategy space.
-We take this idea further by applying our inference methods.
+where $\vzeta$ is the vector of markups whose expression is provided by \citet{morrow2011fixed} in terms of market shares without closed form.
+They propose to solve \eqref{eqn:ms_zeta_vf} by doing fixed-point iterations on $\vx \mapsto \vc + \vzeta(\vx)$.
+Although the roots of \eqref{eqn:ms_zeta_vf} solve all firms' first-order conditions, they need not be equilibria; the solver therefore generates equilibrium candidates whose validity must be checked separately.
+Morrow and Skerlos point out that, when multiple solutions may exist, it is important to restart computations from different points in the strategy space.
+We take this restart experiment as the object to which our inference methods are applied.

-We first demonstrate how this fits within our framework from Section~\ref{sec:model}.
-Let $X\subseteq\R^d$ denote the strategy set, i.e. prices that firms can choose. \cite{skerlos2010fixed} prove that, without loss, $X$ can be a box whose lower-bounds are marginal costs and which has finite upper bounds that never constrain firms' choices.
-This satisfies Assumption~\ref{ass:convex-closed} but not Assumption~\ref{ass:smooth-compact}, which is used in Section~\ref{sec:model} to invoke finiteness results for reachable terminal states (RTSs).
-However, since we know that equilibrium prices always lie inside the box, it is without loss to set $X$ to be any super-set of the box.
-In particular, we set $X$ to be a superset of the box, in the positive orthant, that satisfies Assumption~\ref{ass:smooth-compact} by having a $C^2$ boundary.

-\cite{skerlos2010fixed} also prove that, for standard mixed logit models, $\zeta$ is $C^1$.
-By compactness of $X$ it is Lipschitz, so their algorithm corresponds to a constrained Picard flow with $Q(x) = c + \zeta(x) - x$ and a corresponding dynamic solver $g_Q$ (Remark~\ref{picard-gq}).
-By Proposition~\ref{prop:measurable}, $g_Q$ is measurable.